Hamziss/timerr/README.md

 ![Peek ](Drawilio-Front/public/preview.gif)

-timerr is a free producivity web app.
+timerr is a free productivity web app.
 The goal of this app is to help you to be productive and focus on any task you are working on it can be anything , for example studying, writing, or coding. :smile:.

 <p align="right">(<a href="#top">back to top</a>)</p>